snowPu/ngx-beautiful-charts/projects/ngx-beautiful-charts/README.md

 <!--
 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1. -->

-Started out initially as an interesting way to pass time, NgxBeautifulCharts turned out to be something that could be useful to anyone who wants to create charts in Angular.
+Started out initially as an interesting way to pass time, NgxBeautifulCharts turned out to be something that could be useful to anyone who wants to create charts.
 I have tried to make the charts as customizable and aesthetically pleasing as possible.
 More charts coming soon! :)

 Check out the [wiki](https://github.com/snowPu/ngx-beautiful-charts/wiki) for the full documentation!